The countdown begins.

 Now time is about to fly smoothly until the first of august, when I am going to buy tickets.

 Even the smallest change, apart from being a challenge and a chance – is also a loss.
 I will loose the person I am right now – which maybe isn’t the best version of me – but still I try my hardest to appreciate what I was given and what I’ve been working to gain.
-And despite the fact there had been so many turning points in my life before, it’s never been so momentous, weighty, it’s never been so desired and needed.
+And despite the fact there had been so many turning points in my life before, deciding to go for EVS was the most conscious one.
+It’s never been so momentous, weighty, it’s never been so desired and needed.
 I have this odd feeling of confidence mixed with disbelief when I picture myself abroad, alone, for so long.
 Still can’t get over this.